View All Books in the Exhibition

 Washington, D.C.: Government Printing Office, 1870–88

-The Surgeon General’s multi-volume history of Civil War medical and surgical practices used almost every graphic process available at the time.
-Pictorial technology was changing rapidly, and numerous techniques were used to produce the highest quality illustrations accommodating both schedule and budget.
-In addition to traditional wood engravings, steel engravings, and lithographs, the book featured new photomechanical processes like the Woodburytype.
+The U. S. Surgeon General’s multi-volume Medical and Surgical History of the War of the Rebellion, printed between 1870 and 1888, used almost every graphic process available at the time.
+Pictorial technology was changing rapidly, and numerous techniques were used to produce the highest quality illustrations on time and under budget.
+In addition to traditional wood engravings, steel engravings, and lithographs, the book featured new photomechanical processes.

 Miracles of the Blessed Virgin Mary and the Life of Hannâ (Saint Anne), reproduction of a facsimile of a 18th-century Ethiopian manuscript